 Defined Benefit Plans Make Sense for the Small Business Owner

-With a 401K and an IRA, most small business owners can only defer tax payments up to around $25,000.
-With a pension plan complementing other retirement vehicles, business owners can save over $100,000 for retirement, and pay taxes when the funds are distributed.
-Since this is typically after retirement, when their level of taxable income is lower, they save even more.
+With a 401K, most small business owners can only defer tax payments up to around $63,500* (assuming over age 50).
+With a pension plan complementing other retirement vehicles, business owners can save over $200,000 for retirement, and pay taxes when the funds are distributed.
+Since this is typically after retirement, when their level of taxable income is lower, they potentially save even more.

 Pension Plans Sweeten your Employee Benefits Package, Increasing Employee Retention